BY-LAWS FOR THE NATIONAL ACADEMIC ADVISING ASSOCIATION

 (c) One of the seated Board members will be elected by the association membership to serve as Vice-President.

-(d) Members eligible for election to the Board of Directors must have completed, prior to taking office, a full term as either a Chair reporting through the Division structure of the Association or in an equivalent position prior to October 2, 2002, as determined by the Board of Directors.
+(d) Members eligible for election to the Board of Directors must have completed, prior to taking office, a full term as a chair, either elected or appointed by the president, reporting through the Division structure of the Association, as determined by the Board of Directors.

 2. Powers of the Board.
 The property and business of the corporation shall be controlled and managed by the directors, acting as a board.
 The board shall have and is vested with all and unlimited powers and authority, except as may be expressly limited by law, the Articles of Incorporation or these by-laws, to do or cause to be done any and all lawful things for and in behalf of the corporation, to exercise or cause to be exercised any or all of its powers, privileges and franchises, and to seek the effectuation of its objects and purposes.
 NACADA has a shared governance organizational structure and the Board of Directors respects the roles and responsibilities vested in the Council and other units in the association.
 The foci for the Board of Directors are to determine the strategic direction of the organization and to ensure that all of its units, in the shared governance structure, are striving toward and achieving those identified strategic goals.
 The duties of the Board of Directors shall include, but are not limited to, determination of the place, date and time of all membership and Board of Directors meetings; determination of the procedures for members voting to elect the Board of Directors and Officers of the corporation; application for funds from any and all sources; establishing dues and terms of membership; filling of vacancies for unexpired terms for Officers, board members and select other leadership positions; preparation and approval of the annual operating budget, and preparation of an annual report to the membership on the state of the corporation.